juliachelsie/YourBookshelf/README.md

 ![Notification success](https://github.com/juliachelsie/YourBookshelf/blob/main/media/order%20success.PNG)

 __Subscribe Form__
 - The user can subscribe to a newsletter via a form.
 They enter their name, email and phone number.
-And the form goes directly to the built in admin panel.
+And the form goes directly to the built in admin panel and lands under category "Contacts".
 ![Subscribe](https://github.com/juliachelsie/YourBookshelf/blob/main/media/subscribe.PNG)

 __Sign up__